-*Should families request the use of the battalion Coffin Drape the 1LI Association will enclose a pre-paid return mailing bag for the funeral directors to use for posting the drape back to us at the earliest opportunity, this is done so that our families do not have to worry about it's return at such a difficult time.
+*Should families request the use of the battalion Coffin Drape the 1LI Association will enclose a pre-paid return mailing bag for the Funeral Director to use for posting the drape back to us at the earliest opportunity, this is done so that our families do not have to worry about it's return at such a difficult time.

-**If requested we will also do our upmost to make the 1LI Standard available as we only have the one, but when this is not possible we will contact the nearest Light Infantry Branch Association to see if their standard is available.
+**If requested we will also do our upmost to make the 1LI Standard available although we only have the one, but when this is not possible we will contact the nearest Light Infantry Branch Association to see if their standard is available.
 Please remember that as the years roll on and our numbers become fewer that this will become more difficult to organise and will therefore may not be possible.

 Should the family like to engage a bugler to sound Last Post we can put them in touch with The Buglers Association.

-The Rifles Benevolent Trust provides help and support to serving members of the Rifles as well as former members of the previous regiments such as the Light Infantry.
-Unfortunately they are unable to help directly in the first instance and the initial contact has to be through SSAFA or the RBL as above.
-Once your case has been referred to them, they will be able to provide support or refer you to The Rifles.
+The Rifles Benevolent Trust provides help and support to serving members of the Rifles as well as former members of the previous regiments such as The Light Infantry.
+Unfortunately they are unable to help directly in the first instance and the initial contact has to be made through SSAFA or the RBL.
+Once your case has been assessed they will then decide whether to provide support or refer you to The Rifles.
 If in any doubt of where to go for help please contact The Rifles Welfare Officer at RHQ Winchester on 01962 828523 (email firstname.lastname@example.org) or you nearest Rifles office.

 - If you are serving and require assistance in any way, contact SSAFA Forcesline